k0sproject/k0s/docs/helm-charts.md

               enabled: false
         namespace: default
       # We don't need to specify the repo in the repositories section for OCI charts
+      # unless a custom TLS transport is needed
       - name: oci-chart
         chartname: oci://registry:8080/chart
         version: "0.0.1"
         order: 2
+        values: ""
+        namespace: default
+      # OCI charts that require a custom TLS transport must add a repository entry
+      # pointing to TLS certificates on the controller node.
+      # In this case, chartname of the chart must include the same registry URL
+      # previously defined in the repository URL.
+      - name: oci-chart-with-tls
+        chartname: oci://registry-with-private-ca.com:8080/chart
+        version: "0.0.1"
         values: ""
         namespace: default
       # Other way is to use local tgz file with chart